David S. G. Goodman

 David Stephen Gordon Goodman is Director of the China Studies Centre, University of Sydney, where he is also Emeritus Professor of Chinese Politics in the Department of Government and International Relations.
-He is also Emeritus Professor in the Department of China Studies at Xi'an Jiaotong-Liverpool University in Suzhou, China; and Emeritus Professir in the Australia-China Relations Institute at the University of Technology, Sydney.
+He is also Emeritus Professor in the Department of China Studies at Xi'an Jiaotong-Liverpool University in Suzhou, China; and Emeritus Professor in the Australia-China Relations Institute at the University of Technology, Sydney.
 Prof Goodman is a Fellow of the Academy of Social Sciences in Australia.

 Biography and academic career

 Goodman was born in Watford, England.
 He was educated at the University of Manchester (politics and modern history) and the London School of Oriental and African Studies (Chinese language and Chinese politics).
 He also studied economics at Peking University.
 Goodman's university teaching since 1971 has focused on Chinese society, politics, history, and literature.

 From 2017 to 2021 Goodman was Vice President Academic Affairs at Xi'an Jiaotong Liverpool University, in Suzhou, where he was previously (2014-2017) Professor and Head of the Department of China Studies, and (2016-2017) Head of Humanities and Social Sciences.
 He served in the past as Acting Director and Academic Director of the China Studies Centre at the University of Sydney (2010–14), the Director of the Institute of Social Sciences at University of Sydney (2009–2010), Deputy Vice-Chancellor (International) and Vice-President of the University of Technology, Sydney (2004–2008), Director of the Institute for International Studies at the University of Technology, Sydney (1994–2004), Director of the Asia Research Centre at Murdoch University (1991–1993), and Director of the East Asia Centre at the University of Newcastle upon Tyne (1985–1988).

 In 2000 he was elected a fellow of the Academy of the Social Sciences in Australia in the discipline of political science.
 In 2001 he received the IDP Education Australia Award as International Educator of the Year.
 He received a DLitt from the University of Technology, Sydney in 2008 for his research on Provincial China.
 During 2012-2016 he was a PRC Ministry of Education Distinguished Overseas Academic and Professor of Social History in the School of Social and Behavioural Sciences, Nanjing University.
 Prof Goodman was recognized by the PRC Jiangsu Provincial Government with a Friendship Award in 2014; and by the PRC Suzhou City Government as a Friend of Suzhou in 2019.